eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 $$PH \subseteq P^{\text{Post-}BQP} = P^{\text{Post-}IQP} \subseteq P^{\text{Post-}BPP} \subseteq \Delta_3. \square$$

 ## Conclusion
-We have shown that even for extremely limited quantum circuits, $IQP$ circuits (they are far from universal), it is unlikely that these could be weakly simulated classically.
+We have shown that even for extremely limited quantum circuits such as $IQP$ circuits (they are far from universal) it is unlikely that these could be weakly simulated classically.
-And we can actually ground this in the fact that otherwise the Polynomial Hierarchy would collapse to the third level.
+We can base this on the fact that otherwise the Polynomial Hierarchy would collapse to the third level.

 However, we have also shown that when noise enters the system it can become easy to simulate.